MTY CLAIMS IT’S IN THE RESTAURANT BUSINESS, BUT IT DERIVED 82% OF ITS 2020 EARNINGS FROM KICKBACKS. MTY IS IN THE KICKBACK BUSINESS.

-The following is a timeline of relevant events related to this website’s report of numerous whistleblower allegations to MTY Food Group and the information posted to this website.
+The following is a timeline of events related to numerous potential FTC and criminal violations reported to MTY Food Group and Cold Stone Creamery.

 February 24, 2020 – Prior to the market opening, MTY issued a press release quoting Gary O’Connor, Chairman of the Audit Committee, claiming the board of directors had investigated the whistleblower allegations and determined, among other things:

 - They were made by an “active employee”.

 - They were found to be “baseless”.